Silane quats: Preventative antimicrobial

-Silane-Quats are widely applied to homes and public areas such as offices, hospticals and schools as a preventative antimicrobial.
+Silane-Quats are widely applied to homes and public areas such as offices, hospitals and schools as a preventative antimicrobial.
 Utilizing foggers, electrostatic sprayers and trigger sprayers, Silane-Quats are applied to clean, dried and pre-sanitized surfaces and allowed to dry.
 Typically these solutions are anywhere from .50%-2.0% mixtures of water and Silane-Quat.
 Once sprayed and dried, the application renders a surface antimicrobial.
 There is debate on the longevity of these applications.
 It is widely noted that they are not permanent and must be re-applied periodically.
 The general scientific consensus is that a properly treated surface should remain antimicrobial for anywhere from 6–8 weeks with moderate touch/abrasion activity.
 Surfaces that do not see intense touch or abrasion traffic will typically retain their antimicrobial properties longer.
 The common industry consensus is that for low traffic areas re-application should be done approximately every 90 days.